tetie12345/image_to_edulogo/README.md

 **the script is now ready to be used**

-# Usage:
-python edulogo.py -[ho] <file>

-flags:
-    -h              brings up this menu
-    -o <filename>   specify output file. default "out.txt"
-    > **note**, the -o flag overwrites the given file if it exists, without warning

-the contents of the output file can now be copied into any setup edulogo project, (see the next paragraph for instructions on how to set up edologo)

 # Setup inside EL:
 assuming you have edulogo installed, the setup is simple.